ClusterLabs/PAF/docs/workshop/en/workshop-PAF.md

 ## Minimum prerequisites

-FR * fiabilité des ressources (matériel, réseau, etc.)
-FR * redondance de chaque élément d'architecture
-FR * synchronisation des horloges des serveurs
-FR * supervision de l'ensemble

-* ressource fiability (hardware, network, etc.)
+* resource reliability (hardware, network, etc.)
-* redundancy of each element of the architecture
+* redundancy of each element composing the architecture
-* syncronization of the server clocks
+* synchronization of the server clocks
-* supervising everything
+* monitoring everything

 ::: notes

-FR La résistance d'une chaîne repose sur son maillon le plus faible.
-FR
-The resiliance of a chain is based on the resiliance of it's weakest link.
+The strength a chain depend on it's weakest link.

-FR Un pré-requis à une architecture de haute disponibilité est d'utiliser du FR matériel de qualité, fiable, éprouvé, maîtrisé et répandu.
-Fonder son FR architecture sur une technologie peu connue et non maîtrisée est la recette FR parfaite pour une erreur humaine et une indisponibilité prolongée.
-FR
 One prerequisite for an high availability architecture is to use quality hardware i.e. reliable, tested, mastered and wide spread.
-Building an architecture on a lesser known technology that is not mastered is the recipe for human errors and prolongued periods of downtime.
+Building an architecture on a lesser known technology that is not mastered is the recipe for human errors and extended downtime.

-FR De même, chaque élément doit être redondé.
-La loi de Murphy énonce que « tout FR ce qui peut mal tourner, tournera mal ».
-Cette loi se vérifie très FR fréquemment.
-Les incidents se manifestent rarement là où on ne les attend le FR plus.
-Il faut réellement tout redonder :
-FR
-Likewise, each element must have it's replacement.
+Likewise, each element must be duplicated to achieve redundancy.
 Murphy's Law states that "if something can go wrong, it will".
-This law is very ofter proven true.
-Problems rarely arise where we await them the most.
-Everything in the architectyre must have some redundancy:
+This law is frequently proven true.
+Problems rarely arise where we expect them the most.
+Everything in the architecture must really be redundant:

-FR * chaque application ou service doit avoir une procédure de bascule FR * CPU (multi-socket), mémoire (multi-slot, ECC), disques (niveaux de RAID) FR * redondance du SAN
-FR * plusieurs alimentations électriques par serveur, plusieurs sources FR   d'alimentation
-FR * plusieurs équipements réseaux, liens réseaux redondés, cartes réseaux, WAN et FR   LAN
-FR * climatisation redondée
-FR * plusieurs équipements de fencing (et chemins pour accéder) FR * plusieurs administrateurs comprenant et maîtrisant chaque brique du cluster FR * ...
-FR
-* each application or sevice must have a failover procedure
+* each application or service must have a failover procedure
-* CPU (multi-socket), memory (multi-slotn ECC, disks (RAID levels)
+* CPU (multi-socket), memory (multi-slot, ECC), disks (RAID levels)
 * SAN
-* several power supply per server with different origins
+* multiple power supply per server with different origins
-* several network hardware, network links, network cards, WAN & LAN
+* multiple network hardware, links, cards, WAN & LAN
 * air conditioning
-* several fencing methods (with different access paths)
+* various fencing methods (with different access paths)
-* several administrators with a good understanding of the architecture
+* multiple administrators with a good understanding of the architecture
 * ...

-FR S'il reste un seul _Single Point of Failure_, ou _SPoF_, dans l'architecture, FR ce point subira un jour une défaillance.
-FR
 If there is one _Single Point of Failure_, or _SPoF_,  in the architecture, it will fail one day or another.

-FR Concernant le synchronisme des horloges des serveurs entre eux, celui-ci est FR important pour les besoins applicatifs et la qualité des données.
-Suite à une FR bascule, les dates pourraient être incohérentes entre celles écrites par la FR précédente instance primaire et la nouvelle.
-FR
 It is paramount that all server clocks are synchronized for the applications and their data to be safe.
-For example: after a failover of a database, inconsistancies must be avoided between the dates provided by the old primary databse and the new one.
+For example: after a failover of a database, inconsistencies must be avoided between the dates provided by the old primary database and the new one.

-FR Ensuite, ce synchronisme est important pour assurer une cohérence dans FR l'horodatage des journaux applicatifs entre les serveurs.
-La compréhension FR rapide et efficace d'un incident dépend directement de ce point.  À noter qu'il FR est aussi possible de centraliser les logs sur une architecture dédiée à part FR (attention aux _SPoF_ ici aussi).
-FR
 This synchronization is also important to have coherent timestamps in the application logs across all servers.
 This is very important to understand and fix problems in a quick and reliable way.
-It's also possible to centralize logs in a dedicated architecture.
-In that case, be careful that it doesn't become another SPOF.
+It's also possible to centralize logs in a dedicated architecture, be careful that it doesn't become another SPOF though.

-FR Le synchronisme des horloges est d'autant plus important dans les FR environnements virtualisés où les horloges ont facilement tendance à dévier.
-FR
-Finally, clock synchronization is very important in virtualized environnemnt where clock can easily drift.
+Finally, clock synchronization is very important in virtualized environment where clock can easily drift.

 :::